dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 - `arg` (`blob`)

 `certificate` (`blob`): The certificate returned by the `read_state` call as specified [here](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate).
 The value is CBOR-encoded.

+#### Error

+While processing the request from the relying party, the wallet can cancel it at any time by sending an error in response.

+`errorType` (`text`): The reason behind the cancellation.
+Possible values:
+- `"ABORTED"`: The user has canceled the action.
+- `"VERSION_NOT_SUPPORTED`: The version of the standard is not supported by the wallet.
+- `"NETWORK_NOT_SUPPORTED"`: The network on which the action was requested is not supported by the wallet.
+- `"NOT_GRANTED"`: The wallet has not granted permission to perform the action.
+- `"NETWORK"`: The network call failed.
+- `"UNKNOWN"`: The reason is unknown.

+`description` (`text`, optional): An optional description of the error.

 #### Use-Case